phamquoctrung-git/MMT/README.md

 Start the server with the command line

+	Open a new terminal
 		python Server.py server_port

+	Where
-	Where server_port is the port your server listens to for incoming RTSP connections
+		# server_port: the port your server listens to for incoming RTSP connections (here "1025")
-	    # 1025
 		# Standard RTSP port is 554
 		# But need to choose a #port > 1024